Ireland - Skellig Michael Island, Co Kerry - Star Wars Movie Set

 Northern Ireland offers fans a self-drive tour through scene-stealing locations along the Causeway Coast and Glens.
 And the Titanic Studios in Belfast are also frequently used for filming.

-Star Wars: The Force Awakens is sending the global box-office into hyper drive.
-Since 1977, the record-breaking movie franchise has travelled through more than a few galaxies.
-This time around the cast and crew jetted into a little town called Portmagee, County Kerry, on Ireland's Wild Atlantic Way, to discover a dream filming location.
-The heart stopping scenery of Skellig Michael was depicted as the hideout of Luke Skywalker in the movie.
+In Star Wars Episode VII: The Force Awakens the heart stopping scenery of Skellig Michael was depicted as the hideout of Luke Skywalker in the movie.
 Skellig Michael, a remote island in Co Kerry, housed a monastery from around the 6th to the 12th century, and is now a UNESCO World Heritage Site.
+Scenes for Star Wars: Episode VIII: The Last Jedi were recently filmed on the Inishowen Peninsula in County Donnegal.

 In addition the popular TV series “Vikings” on the History Channel is filmed in Co Wicklow.
 This is a very appropriate setting as Viking heritage runs deep in Ireland’s Ancient East.